 Jay has extensive litigation experience in a variety of industries, particularly agriculture, health care, pharmaceuticals and consumer products.
 Over the past few years, he has represented a number of poultry processing companies on antitrust issues and matters related to the administration of the Packers and Stockyards Act.
 He also represents the country’s second largest egg producer in antitrust litigation.

 A significant portion of Jay’s practice focuses on counseling clients engaged in mergers and acquisitions.
-He regularly counsels such clients before the Federal Trade Commission and the Antitrust Division of the Department of Justice, as well as before states’ antitrust authorities.
+He regularly counsels such clients before the Federal Trade Commission, the Antitrust Division of the Department of Justice, and before states’ antitrust authorities.
 Over the past few years, he has successfully obtained clearance from the antitrust authorities in a number of competitively sensitive transactions.
 These transactions occurred in a variety of industries, including food and beverage distribution, logistics, consumer products, fashion and health care.
 Jay also regularly advises private equity funds concerning their strategic initiatives.

 In addition to litigation and merger defense, Jay counsels clients on a wide range of domestic and foreign antitrust and trade regulation matters, including pricing and distribution restrictions, joint ventures, exclusive dealing, price discrimination and advertising matters.